Non-Heisenbergian quantum mechanics: Introduction

 In this work, our focus is on the non-relativistic regime; however, the results shed light on the subject in the general case.
 The relativistic generalization will be reported in future works.
 In this regard, the rest of the paper is organized as follows.
 In Section II, we obtain the general position probability density consistent with Galilean symmetry and the general structure of quantum theory.
-In Section III, we demonstrate that this general position probability density leads to a generalized position-momentum uncertainty relation, as well as a minimum position uncertainty, denoted as $l_0$.
+In Section III, we show that this general position probability density gives rise to a generalized position-momentum uncertainty relation and implies a minimum position uncertainty, denoted by $l_0$.
 In Section IV, we discuss the time evolution in the presence of external potential and construct the associated Schr\"odinger equation without a position operator.
-Specifically, we study the simple harmonic oscillator in this framework and obtain an upper bound on $l_0$ by comparing the theoretical results with experimental data of the bar gravitational wave detector AURIGA.
+Specifically, we study the simple harmonic oscillator in this framework and obtain an upper bound on $l_0$ by comparing the theoretical results with experimental data from the bar gravitational wave detector AURIGA.
 In Section V, we systematically generalize this formalism to interacting multi-particle systems, and compute the spectrum of the hydrogen atom in the presence of minimal position uncertainty.
-By analyzing experimental data on the $1S-2S$ transition, we derive a more stringent upper bound on $l_0$.
-Using experimental data on $1S-2S$ transition, a stringent upper bound on $l_0$ is derived.
+Using experimental data on the $1S-2S$ transition, we derive a more stringent upper bound on $l_0$.
 In Section VI, we summarize the results and provide a discussion on future prospects.